 Las Vegas has a lot of pollution.
 And this pollution poses negative health effects for those who live there.
 The pollution comes from many different sources.
 But all of those sources can affect your health in Las Vegas.

-All those cars produce harmful gases into the air, which can also come from factories, power plants and other industries.
+All those cars produce harmful gases in the air, which can also come from factories, power plants, and other industries.
 These gases can cause health problems for people who live in Las Vegas and even visitors to the city.
 The reality is air pollution is a matter of world health.

 Another major problem with the air quality in Las Vegas is the dust and debris that is created by winds coming through the valley.
 These winds pick up dirt and dust particles from construction sites and even roads to create dirty air.
 This type of air pollution causes problems for sensitive groups like people with respiratory diseases such as asthma attacks.
 It would also affect those suffering from lung diseases such as bronchitis.

 Additionally, the prevalence of wildfires in the area does not help.
 Studies show that areas affected by wildfires recorded an increased number of Covid-19 cases.
 And it makes sense, the pollutants from a wildfire would weaken the respiratory system.
 And the Covid-19 virus attacks the respiratory system.